brandid/social-proof-slider/README.md

 ### Can I use the Social Proof Slider with Gutenberg?
 Yes!
 You can use a Shortcode block to display the Social Proof Slider - use the following shortcode: `social-proof-slider`

+### Can I show testimonials by Category?
+Yes!
+We've added the ability to create Categories and assign them to your testimonials.
+Use the Category slug in the shortcode or widget settings to only display testimonials assigned to that category.

 ### How do I create a Manual Slider?
 You can easily create a new slider on any page by using shortcodes.
 You will need to wrap each testimonial item in a shortcode: `[spslider-item]Your Testimonial Text Here[/spslider-item]`.
 Then you will need to wrap ALL your testimonial items with the manual slider shortcode:
 ```